Medically Underwritten Health Care Plans

 • No medical questionnaire

-• Higher relative cost
+• Moderate relative cost

 • Moderate benefits per dollar